 So many years since 1980, but I don't believe I'm relying on faulty memory when I say that the portrayal of Wendy, by Shelley Duvall, under the direction of Kubrick, was not happily received by many.
 She was perceived as irritating.
 Ineffectual.
 Even ripe for abuse.
 She was not what people were expecting, whether they had read King's The Shining or not.
 And though Shelley has gained an appreciative audience, there are many who still perceive her Wendy with the same disdain.

 In 1980, I interpreted the true horror as being in the abuse.
 Having over some years done a deep study and cross-analysis of all Kubrick's films, aware of Kubrick's intentional blurring of the boundaries between the stage and the audience and its accomplishment by various means (bluntly approached in A Clockwork Orange, but already evident in Fear and Desire with its tie to The Tempest, in The Killing with its tie to Pagliacci, in Killer's Kiss with its tie to Himberama, all examples of the play within the play and the breaking of the fourth wall) I now look to the role of the audience in The Shining, and it's not unlike the final scene of the soldier audience in the cafe in Paths of Glory.
 We have been primed to be wholly sympathetic with the men as we have been educated on their manipulation by the elite.
 We are with them.
 One of them.
-Now, however, in the cafe, when they are promised an exhibit of the newest acquisition of "the enemy", and onto the stage is pushed-pulled a woman (who is "the enemy"), the various faces of their raucous reception is meditated upon with some disdain and resignation by Kirk Douglas, his reaction signalling us that this is not quite right, that we should take Douglas' cue and separate ourselves from their laughter as the cafe owner points out to the soldiers that the frightened woman has "absolutely no talent at all except for maybe a little natural talent", he echoing her figure's curves with his hand.
+Now, however, in the cafe, when they are promised an exhibit of the newest acquisition of "the enemy", and onto the stage is pushed-pulled a woman (who is "the enemy"), the various faces of their raucous reception is meditated upon with some disdain and resignation by Kirk Douglas, his reaction signalling us that this is not right, that we must now be at odds with the men with whom we had sympathized, that we should take Douglas' cue and separate ourselves from their laughter as the cafe owner points out to the soldiers that the frightened woman has "absolutely no talent at all except for maybe a little natural talent", he echoing her figure's curves with his hand.
 She can't dance, she can't tell jokes, she can't balance rubber balls on her nose.
 But when she begins to sing, tears streaming down her face, "The Faithful Hussar", the men are silenced and cry along.

 Shelley Duvall's Wendy, for many in the audience, is "the enemy" without their being at all cognizant of the fact.
 To understand the how and why is to examine one of the trickier aspects of the film in its exposure of the hatred of too many for her--the female, a victim, a survivor, and the enemy.
 Unlike Paths of Glory we don't have a Kirk Douglas letting the audience know when their response betrays hostile sexism and contempt for her vulnerability, not as even a feminine trait but vulnerability in general, even their own.
 Whereas the soldiers respond to the German woman's tearful song of love and loss, the audience of The Shining is not scripted.
 How will they respond to Wendy when left to their own devices?